 Chi-Town is always referred to as a Mega-City, possibly because Siembieda didn't realize that a term already exists for cities like Chi-Town.
 Even later books by other authors that use the correct word (arcology) will still include "Mega-City," usually combining the two as Mega-City/arcology.
 Even on this very page, as in Alternative Calendar, above.

 The Coalition High Command would really prefer it if you referred to their genetically engineered soldiers as "Psi-Hounds," not "Dog Boys," thank you very much.
+Ironically, the only people likely to do so are the Dog Boys themselves.

 Kill It with Water: Vampires can be harmed, even killed by running water.
 This apparently means any water in motion.
 That means water hoses and squirt guns are effective weapons when vampires attack.